 Air purifiers don’t use a lot of electricity per hour.
 However, over longer periods of time they can use a considerable amount.

 As a result, energy efficiency is an important consideration.

 The most energy efficient air purifiers consume between 47.9 kWh and 769.88 kWh of electricity per year.

 That’s a huge difference in consumption, which works out to $108.30 (assuming a kWh price of $0.15 – the US average).

 Choosing the energy efficient air purifier based on your room size and needs will help ensure your power consumption, and carbon footprint, is kept to a minimum.

 That’s the purpose of this post – I hope it helps.

 You might also be interested in seeing the cost to run an air purifier.

 Also check out this post comparing the CFM and power consumption of different types of fans.

-How much does it cost to run a dehumidifier?
-Find out here, based on 573 models.
-See the average impact on electric bills and get 9 useful tips to easily reduce your dehumidifier electricity cost.
+How much does it cost to run a freezer?
+Find out here, by freezer type, based on 354 models.
+And get 10 tips to keep your freezer running costs and carbon footprint low.